OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 ### API behavior differences

-Some APIs behave differently when run Power Automate.
-Others fail due to their reliance on the UI.
-This full lists are found in [Troubleshoot Office Scripts running in Power Automate](power-automate-troubleshooting.md).
+Some APIs behave differently when run with Power Automate.
+Others fail due to their reliance on the Excel UI.
+The full lists are found in [Troubleshoot Office Scripts running in Power Automate](power-automate-troubleshooting.md).

 ### ISO strict Open XML workbooks aren't supported